sahithireddy25/intelligence_compliance_validator/README.md

 macOS: brew install tesseract
 Linux (Ubuntu): sudo apt install tesseract-ocr

-For the details of the model, please refer to Intelligent_document_compliance_flow.pdf
+For the details of the model, please refer to "Intelligent_document_compliance_flow.pdf"

 To Run the code Follow the steps: